Members only (unless stated)

 We need more Members and Volunteers to help us organise and run our Country Fair and other events in 2019.
 Please join us so that we can continue to raise money and help fund future improvements to Hotham Park.

-Outings for 2019 will appear here soon.
+Details of future outings will appear here soon.

 Eight Members of the Trust met up at the Lodge in Hotham Park on a glorious June morning to travel in two cars to Midhurst where we took the complimentary park and ride bus service to Woolbeding.
 After a coffee we went off to explore in small groups before meeting up again at the William Pye Water Fountain (pictured) for a guided history walk.
 We then enjoyed a light lunch at the Orchard Cafe before further exploration of the formal Garden Rooms, the Long Walk, the River Rother and All Hallows Church.